Action graphs and Catalan numbers: Acknowledgments

 \section{Acknowledgments}

 The first- and third-named authors were participants in the RISE program at UC Riverside in Summer 2013, with support from the HSI-STEM and CAMP programs, respectively.
 The second-named author was partially supported by NSF grant DMS-1105766 and CAREER award DMS-1352298.
+The authors thank the referee for suggestions which improved the exposition of the paper.